cdmugn/DataViz_Final_Project/updates.md

 4/6: after-class
 More effort to troubleshoot the maps clustering and acting strange when only one observation is shown for a certain brewery.

+4/11: before class
+Fixed third map to show markers for a single beer, and changed it from lines to scrollover points.